buaya91/my-notes/learning/software/mistakes.md

 Reason 1: I am too eager to prove myself, and this often backfire

 I need to learn that slowing down is beneficial for me, and also my team.

+### Fixing issue: I failed to understand the problem at hand, and gave a wrong responses

+My first reaction should always be reproduce the error, find out the root cause, verify if the root cause is correct by trial and error.

+I should not try to make guess and shoot into the dark.